IfGF-UUlm/SA_OKIE/README.md

 ## Project Overview
 ### Background
 This study, part of the SURGE-Ahead project, investigates discrepancies between standard of care discharge decisions and expert geriatrician recommendations for surgical inpatients aged 70+.
-It identifies key factors influencing discharge appropriateness and associated outcomes.
+It identifies key factors influencing discharge decisions and associated outcomes.

 ### Key Findings
 - 27% Incongruence between standard of care and expert recommendations for discharge destinations.